Panagiotis Kavvadias: As an archaeologist

-Kavvadias as an archaeological administrator
+As an archaeological administrator

 Kavvadias has been termed "a dominant personality" in Greek archaeology around the turn of the 20th century, and his position as a "virtual dictatorship ... in archaeological matters".
 The rapid expansion of the Archaeological Service between 1883 and 1908, nearly all of which Kavvadias oversaw, has been described as "the beginning of a new era in [its] history".
 His approach to its organisation has been described as "centralising", and as marked by the energetic way in which he pursued his objectives.
 Several archaeologists hired as ephors under Kavvadias became significant figures in Greek archaeology: Kourouniotis, for example, would be director of the National Archaeological Museum (from 1922 to 1925) and serve two terms as director of the Archaeological Service (1914–1920 and 1925–1933).
 As an administrator, Kavvadias has been praised for his archaeological and legal expertise, and the administrative and legal structures he created within the Archaeological Service and through laws and royal decrees have been credited with creating "the shape, in miniature" of the twenty-first century administration of antiquities in Greece.
+Writing in 1995, Petrakos considered him the most influential of the Archaeological Service's directors.

-Kavvadias was recognised for his support of Athens' foreign archaeological institutes, which multiplied in number and activity during his tenure.
-The British School at Athens was founded in 1886 and the Austrian Archaeological Institute at Athens in 1898, while the Italian School of Archaeology at Athens was founded in July 1909, shortly before Kavvadias' removal as Ephor General.
+Kavvadias was recognised for his support of Athens's foreign archaeological institutes, which multiplied in number and activity during his tenure.
+The British School at Athens was founded in 1886 and the Austrian Archaeological Institute at Athens in 1898; the Italian School of Archaeology at Athens was founded in July 1909, shortly before Kavvadias's removal as Ephor General.
 He had a particularly warm relationship with Charles Waldstein, director of the American School of Classical Studies at Athens from 1889 until 1893.
-Thomas Day Seymour, chairman of the school's managing committee, remarked that Kavvadias, whom he usually judged "surly", became "genial" in Waldstein's presence, and suggested that Kavvadias would make Waldstein "a present of the whole Acropolis, if it were in his power."
+Thomas Day Seymour, chairman of the school's managing committee, remarked that Kavvadias, whom he usually judged "surly", became "genial" in Waldstein's presence, and suggested that Kavvadias would make Waldstein "a present of the whole Acropolis, if it were in his power".
 It was at Waldstein's instigation that Kavvadias issued the American School its permit to excavate at Eretria on Euboea in January 1891.
-Kavvadias' contemporary Bosanquet wrote that his patronage of the foreign schools was a significant factor in promoting the "study and preservation of his country's heritage".
-In 2007, Vasileios Petrakos named the foreign schools, and the excavations, publications and lectures that have taken part under their auspices, as a substantial factor behind making Athens "the major centre of Greek archaeology".
+Kavvadias's contemporary Bosanquet wrote that his patronage of the foreign schools was a significant factor in promoting the "study and preservation of his country's heritage".
+In 2007, Petrakos named the foreign schools, and the excavations, publications and lectures that have taken part under their auspices, as a substantial factor behind making Athens "the major centre of Greek archaeology".

-Within the archaeological service and society, however, Kavvadias' style of leadership — described in modern times as "tyrannical" and a "monocracy" — was unpopular.
-By the end of his tenure, he had made a number of enemies among the archaeological society, among his subordinates and among university-based archaeologists.
+Within the Archaeological Service and the Archaeological Society, Kavvadias's style of leadership – described in modern times as "tyrannical" and a "monocracy" – was unpopular.
+By the end of his tenure, he had made enemies among the Archaeological Society, among his subordinates and among university-based archaeologists.
 Petrakos has accused him of "deliberate defamation" in his handling of the Archaeological Society of Athens, and characterised his centralising approach to administration as "suffocating" the ephors who worked under him.
-In turn, this discontent was a major factor behind Kavvadias' removal under the Military League in 1909.
+In turn, this discontent was a major factor behind Kavvadias's removal under the Military League in 1909.